-The Port of Houston is a major interchange for over-the-road trucking.
-The area also sees traffic from many other types of commercial trucking services.
+The Port of Houston is a major interchange for over-the-road trucking and Truck Accident.
+Port of Houston sees traffic from many other types of commercial trucking services.
 In addition to tractor trailers, dump trucks, bucket trucks, platform trucks, and professional medium duty trucks fall into this category of accidents.

 What Makes a Truck Accident Case Different?